FoundationDB/fdb-kubernetes-operator/e2e/README.md

 ## How to debug failed PR tests

-All test suited will be logging to the `logs` folder in the root of this repository.
+All tests will be logging to the `logs` folder in the root of this repository.
 If you want to see the current state of a running test you can use `tail`, e.g. `tail -f ./logs/test_operator.log`, to see the progress of the operator tests, the command assumes you are running it from the project directory.
 All tests that are started by our CI pipelines will report in the PR with the test status.